oasis-tcs/sarif-spec/EditorsReports/Editor's report 2018-10-10.md

     1. [Issue #244](https://github.com/oasis-tcs/sarif-spec/issues/244): "Rename versionControlDetails.uri to repositoryUri"

     1. [Issue #251](https://github.com/oasis-tcs/sarif-spec/issues/251): "We don't need a hash object"

+1. After discussion at TC #24 but without having formally moved its adoption, I merged the following change into the provisional draft:

+    1. [Issue #208](https://github.com/oasis-tcs/sarif-spec/issues/208): "Suggestion: require uriBaseId to be case-insensitive"

+        We will move to ratify the change at this meeting.

 1. I made the following changes at editorial discretion: